darellanodev/jetpack-game/README.md

 - [ ] Flip an image and use only one image instead two (left and right)
 - [ ] Make the collision box smaller to not collision so early
 - [ ] When last level show congratulations game completed.
+- [ ] Parachute with live (core icon).
+The icon blinks and after a time the live is removed.
+- [ ] Ice floors.
+The player slips on the ground.
 - [ ] Make more white the background leg of the player
 - [ ] In web version auto click the canvas to allow using keys without clicking first the canbas with mouse (view ebitengine web examples)
 - [ ] Extract the levels data to txt files and embed them